 5. David Fuente, School of Earth, Ocean & Environment, University of South Carolina (SC).
 Relevant experience: Advised multi- and unilateral aid agencies (e.g., World Bank, Millenium Challenge Corporation, USAID) and governments (e.g., Egypt and Kenya) on water pricing and subsidy reform and served as a facilitator at the UN-World Bank High Level water sector minister's meetings.
 Areas of expertise include water pricing, subsidy design for water and sanitation services, benefit-cost analysis

-6. Robert Franco, Director, Office for Institutional Effectiveness, Kapi‘olani Community College (HI) and Chair of the Community College Network of NCSE.
+6. Robert Franco, Director, Office for Institutional Effectiveness, Kapi‘olani Community College (HI) and NCSE Community College Network, Leaders’ Alliance Executive Committee.
 Relevant experience: traditional Hawaiian water management systems, socio-cultural factors affecting fisheries sustainability in Polynesia and Micronesia, connecting indigenous and western knowledge systems for biocultural restoration, moving biocultural restoration into the curriculum, and developing the campus-community partnerships that sustain these alliances.

 - Diane Husic, Dean, School of Natural and Health Sciences, Moravian College

 - Deborah Gallagher, Associate Dean for Professional Studies and Chair, Business and Environment Program, Nicholas School, Duke University